 16:8, 5:2, these are popular methods of intermittent fasting.
 But how safe is it?
 Is it suitable for everyone and what precautions are needed?
-Dr Lee Phong Ching, Consultant, Department of Endocrinology at Singapore General Hospital (SGH), answers.
+Dr Lee Phong Ching, Senior Consultant, Department of Endocrinology at Singapore General Hospital (SGH), answers.

 What is intermittent fasting?